axibase/atsd/administration/restarting.md

 ### Docker Container

-To restart and update an ATSD instance running in a Docker container, open a `bash` session.
+To restart or update an ATSD instance running in a Docker container, open a `bash` session.

 ```elm
 docker exec -it atsd bash